 These prestigious awards are sponsored by the U.S. Environmental Protection Agency’s Office of Chemical Safety and Pollution Prevention in partnership with the American Chemical Society Green Chemistry Institute® and other members of the chemical community.

-In 2013, the awards will be presented in Washington, DC in November.
+In 2014, the awards will be presented in Washington, DC in the fall.

 - How to enter the award competition (download the nomination package from this page).

 The program invites nominations that describe the technical benefits of a green chemistry technology as well as its human health and environmental benefits.

 The nominated green chemistry technology must have reached a significant milestone within the past five years in the United States (i.e., it must been researched, demonstrated, implemented, applied, patented, etc.).

 An independent panel, selected by the American Chemical Society, evaluates nominations for the awards.